 STEP 8: Enter Your Billing Info

-Then click the green button that says submit.
+Then click the blue button that says Checkout Now!

 STEP 9: Almost Done!